Statistics of Feynman amplitudes in $\phi^4$-theory: Period symmetries and numerical integration

 \subsection{Invariants}

 Over the last years, there has been effort to find quantities which share the symmetries of the period, but are easier to compute or more directly related to properties of the underlying graphs.
-Notable examples are the $c_2$ \cite{schnetz_quantum_2011,hu_further_2018} invariant and the permanent \cite{crump_period_2015,crump_properties_2017}.
+Notable examples are the $c_2$ invariant \cite{schnetz_quantum_2011,hu_further_2022} and the permanent \cite{crump_period_2016,crump_properties_2017}.

-The \emph{Hepp bound} \cite{panzer_hepp_2019} is defined as the tropical approximation of the period integral \cref{def:period}.
+The \emph{Hepp bound} \cite{panzer_hepp_2022} is defined as the tropical approximation of the period integral \cref{def:period}.
 In that approximation, the nested integrals can be solved analytically and the computation of the Hepp bound reduces to a purely combinatoric operation on the subgraphs of the graph in question.
 The Hepp bound $\mathcal H(G)$ is a rational number.
-We wrote another \texttt{C++} program to compute the Hepp bound approximately (to 64-bit floating point precision) using the flag formula \cite{panzer_hepp_2019}:
+We wrote another \texttt{C++} program to compute the Hepp bound approximately (to 64-bit floating point precision) using the flag formula \cite{panzer_hepp_2022}:

-Here, $\omega(\gamma)$ is the superficial degree of divergence, a subgraph is \emph{bridgeless} if removing any of its edges causes its loop number to decrease, and \emph{hyperplane} is a subgraph $\gamma\subset G$ such that $\gamma$ contains all edges that, in $G$, are incident to the vertices of $\gamma$.
+Here, $\omega(\gamma)$ is the superficial degree of divergence, a subgraph is 1 PI (bridgeless in graph theory language) if it is 2-edge connected, and a \emph{hyperplane} is an induced subgraph $\gamma \subset G$ such that both $\gamma$ and the subgraph $\gamma'$ induced from the vertices of $(G \setminus \gamma)$ are connected.
 Note that even if \cref{hepp_recursive} is a sum over graphs of lower loop number, these subgraphs are not superficially log divergent, therefore the subgraphs do not coincide with the graphs in our period samples at lower loop number.